Continuum limit of the adaptive Kuramoto model: Locked and Drifting oscillators

 where by $\langle \cdot \rangle_t$ we denote the time average limit: $\langle \cdot \rangle_t = \lim\limits_{T\to\infty} \frac{1}{T}\int\limits_0^T \cdot \d t$.
 In this averaged slow dynamics the $\kappa_i$ tend towards a certain \emph{stationary} value,

-which means we can substitute this value into the phase equation~\eqref{eq:nodal0_fi} and obtain a simple ensemble of phase oscillators coupled via the first harmonic, in similarity to the analysis for the Kuramoto model with heterogeneous coupling strengths~\cite{strogatz_kuramoto_crawford_2000}:
+This is the case for the limit $\epsilon \to 0$, but for finite $\epsilon \ll 1$ this is still a good approximation - while $\kappa_i$ variables are not exactly stationary, they only weakly deviate from this value.
+We can substitute this $\kappa_i^\text{st}$ value into the phase equation~\eqref{eq:nodal0_fi} and obtain a simple ensemble of phase oscillators coupled via the first harmonic, in similarity to the analysis for the Kuramoto model with heterogeneous coupling strengths~\cite{strogatz_kuramoto_crawford_2000}:

 Since we are considering drifting oscillators, we do not expect their phases to become stationary, but in the continuum limit of $ N \to \infty $ we do expect their probability density to be stationary.
 Their density is inversely proportional to their velocity: